 After learning this statistic, I started taking notes with Ryan.
 Frankly, it’s not far off: the majority of the time we’re together, we talk about work and our home renovation.

-These questions to ask your spouse are fun and deep, inspiring meaningful conversation.
+Our date night questions for married couples are fun and deep, inspiring meaningful conversation.
 Plus, we tie in the relationship science we’ve learned along the way.

-So, the next time you find yourselves talking about work, schedules, and chores a bit too much, make a concerted effort to go down this list of real-life, non-sappy, open-minded questions to ask your spouse.
+So, the next time you find yourselves talking about work, schedules, and chores a bit too much, make a concerted effort to go down this list of real-life, non-sappy, open-minded date night questions to ask your partner.